GraphQL

 }

-2. Click Subscribe to open a WebSocket connection.
+Click Subscribe to open the WebSocket connection.

 Once connected:

-• The status badge shows: Connecting…ConnectedDisconnected.
+• The status badge shows Connecting…Connected.

 • Click Clear to empty the message list without disconnecting.

-• Click Stop to disconnect.
+• Click Stop to close the connection.

 Protocol

-Auth typeWorks with queriesWorks with introspection
+Auth typeWorks with queriesWorks with subscriptions

-Bearer token
+Bearer Token

-Basic auth
+Basic Auth

 API Key (header)